 If you do not see this but some errors, then go back up to Dummy Sound Configuration, and remove the configuration, save the file, reboot and repeat the configuration once more.

 Now, when you open the device ‘plug_Loopback_1_2’ in an application, the above will force the ‘Loopback,1,2’ to be configured with parameters that SvxLink likes, and the explicit wiring of only the left channel.
-The darkice config will then be like this:
+The darkice config will set up momentarily:

 As you install icecast2, you will be presented with request for passwords and other parameters.
 Make notes as you proceed.
 You will need to configure darkice after reboot.